akhandpratapsingh/custom-actions-task/README.md

   ```
   {
-  scanner: # Scanning tool and is required e.g. Veracode or CheckmarxOne or CheckmarxSAST
+	"scanner": "", # Scanning tool and is required e.g. Veracode or CheckmarxOne or CheckmarxSAST

-  applicationName: # Name of your Veracode application and is required.
+	"applicationName": "", # Name of your Veracode application and is required.
 This attribute is applicable only for Veracode.

-  buildVersion: # Veracode Scan name / build version and is optional.
+	"buildVersion": "", # Veracode Scan name / build version and is optional.
 This attribute is applicable only for Veracode.

-  projectName: # Name of your CheckMarxOne project and is required.
+	"projectName": "", # Name of your CheckMarxOne project and is required.
 This attribute is applicable only for Checkmarx One.

-  projectId: # Id of your CheckMarxOne / CheckmarxSAST project and is required.
+	"projectId": "", # Id of your CheckMarxOne / CheckmarxSAST project and is required.
 This attribute is applicable only for CheckMarxOne and CheckmarxSAST.

-  scanId: # CheckmarxOne scan id and is optional.
+	"scanId": "", # CheckmarxOne scan id and is optional.
 This attribute is applicable only for Checkmarx One.

-  securityToolId: # Security tool onboarded in ServiceNow (sys_id of the onboarded security tool) and is optional.
+	"securityToolId": "" # Security tool onboarded in ServiceNow (sys_id of the onboarded security tool) and is optional.
   }
   ```